Alpine Certification

 Level II

 PSIA-certified Level II alpine instructors must be able to ski all green and blue terrain (including bumps and other un-groomed conditions) and groomed, moderate black terrain.
 Alpine Level II certified instructors are expected to teach adults and children through the Intermediate Zone.
-According the PSIA Alpine Technical Manual, “Skiers in this zone can perform consistent parallel turns on beginner and easy intermediate terrain.”

 Level III